 CSFS is a living lab, providing researchers with a research platform where social, economic, and environmental interventions can be designed, tested, and monitored within a living food system.
 Research opportunities span the whole seed to plate continuum while integrating many disciplines and sectors to provide global leadership for change leading to resilient and secure future food systems.
 The CSFS provides diverse research space for farm trial and wider research.
 For new research or collaborations, submit a research proposal or contact us.

-Dr. Leonard Foster
+Prof. Leonard Foster

 Bee health is currently a big concern and everybody agrees that we need to do more to improve the health of bees and the viability of the industry.

-Dr. Jennifer Black
+Associate Prof. Jennifer Black

 I care about health equity and I care about ensuring that all Canadians can live a healthy, productive life that allows them to meet their full potential.
 Making sure that people have access to food (and dignity).